 Community risk impacts from combined sources upon the project site are reported in Table 5.
-As shown, the annual cancer risks, annual PM{2.5} concentrations, and Hazard Indexes are all below their respective single-source and cumulative significance thresholds and would be considered a less-than significant impact.
+As shown, the annual cancer risks, annual PM{2.5} concentrations, and Hazard Indexes are all below their respective single-source and cumulative significance thresholds with the exception of the unmitigated impacts from El Camino Real.
+However, with Mitigation Measure AQ-3 this impact would be reduced to a level of less-than-significant.
+Therefore, all single and cumulative risk impacts would be considered a less-than significant.